Tomb of Cardinal Rainaldo Brancaccio

 Donatello's relief of the "Assumption of the Virgin".

-The tomb of Cardinal Rainaldo Brancacci is a sculptural work in the church of Sant'Angelo a Nilo in Naples, southern Italy, executed by Donatello and Michelozzo around 1426-1428.
+The tomb of Cardinal Rainaldo Brancaccio is a sculptural work in the church of Sant'Angelo a Nilo in Naples, southern Italy, executed by Donatello and Michelozzo around 1426-1428.
 Built in marble, partly gilt and polychrome, it has a height of 11.60 meters and a width of 4.60.

 History

 The work was produced during the partnership of Donatello and Michelozzo, which lasted from 1425 until the late 1430s.
-It was commissioned when Brancacci was still alive: a letter to him of 5 June 1427 mentions the work as completed for some one quarter.
+It was commissioned when Brancaccio was still alive: a letter to him of 5 June 1427 mentions the work as completed for some one quarter.
 In 1426 the two rented a workshop in Pisa, from where the pieces of the tomb could be more easily shipped to Naples by sea; the city was also nearer to the marble quarries of Carrara.
 Assistants, including perhaps Pagno di Lapo Portigiani, collaborated to the work, which was completed and sent to its destination in 1428.